 Tick Control Services In Washington DC

-Miche Pest Control is a family owned and operated pest control company that provides high-quality residential and commercial tick control services in Washington DC and the surrounding areas.
+Miche Pest Control is a family owned and operated pest control company that provides high-quality residential and commercial tick control services for homes and businesses in Washington DC and the surrounding areas.
 Our expert tick exterminators get rid of ticks from homes and businesses fast, and use preventative treatments to keep the ticks from coming back after they've been eliminated.
-Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - give us a call today!
+Miche Pest Control has a 4.9 star rating and over 1,000 reviews online - give us a call today and book online!